sergeych/boss_protocol/README.md

      => true

 ## Streaming sample

+Boss can work with any stream-like object^ e.g. pipe, file stringIO, whatever that provides #eof? #read and #write methods.
+If the stream supprts #readbyte, it will be used instead.

 This sample shows boss object hierarchies passing between 2 forked processes using a pipe (see samples/):